Kitasio/blog/content/posts/TwitterFun.md

 draft: false
 ---

+# Context:

-Below is a deleted tweet by [this guy](https://twitter.com/jamierusso) and here's a dude [rofling him](https://twitter.com/Noahpinion/status/1563068360773881856?s=20&t=fa4zGGPHjzJ0lgmsMAMNlA)
+Below is a tweet by [this guy](https://twitter.com/jamierusso), later he deleted it, I bet due to cringe

+And here's a dude [rofling him](https://twitter.com/Noahpinion/status/1563068360773881856?s=20&t=fa4zGGPHjzJ0lgmsMAMNlA)

 __Most likely both used AI__